-From our perspective, copy testing is still necessary in 2021 and is here to stay in some form or the other.
+From our perspective, copy testing is still necessary and is here to stay in some form or the other.
 Whether it’s creating a focus group or running content experiments, advertisers will always need to measure and refine their sales copy to get the best results from their advertising campaign.

 Digital marketers who wish to see the best possible performance from their display ads, text ads and landing pages need to invest time in copy optimization and integrate some form of copy testing into their digital advertising workflow.